gavinhoward/bc/README.md

 Files:

+	install.sh      Install script from musl libc.
 	LICENSE.md      A Markdown the BSD 0-clause License.
+	Makefile        The Makefile.
 	NOTICE.md       List of contributors and copyright owners.
+	RELEASE.md      A checklist for making a release.

 Folders:

-	docs        Contains all of the documentation (currently empty). include     Contains all of the public header files. src         All source code.
+	include     All header files.
+	src         All source code.
-	tests       Tests.
+	tests       All tests.
+	toybox      Files to cut a release into toybox.
+(Maintainer use only.)